GitHubDragonFly/Android_Tablet_Test/README.md

 Related project: https://github.com/libplctag/libplctag4android

-This app is as experimental as the above mentioned related project, but a bit more elaborate.
+This app is as experimental as the above mentioned related project but a bit more elaborate.
 The above mentioned related project can be used to compile the latest prerelease version of the libplctag library.

-See the following link for instructions on how to create AAR for libplctag: https://github.com/libplctag/libplctag4android/issues/1
+See this for instructions on how to create libplctag AAR: https://github.com/libplctag/libplctag4android/issues/1

 # Functionality
 - Only a single value will be displayed per tag entered, either of string/char/integer/float...etc.
-- It provides automated READ while, during this operation, unused tag spots can be used to write in parallel.
+- It provides automated READ while, during this operation, unused tag spots can be populated and used to write in parallel.
 - The left half of the screen is for a PLC utilizing AB protocol while the right half is for Modbus (simultaneous use of both).
 - "Get Tags" will fetch ControlLogix tags and selecting any of the fetched tags will copy it to the clipboard.
 - As for AB tags, you will need to specify the Custom String Length when the "custom string" data type is selected.